ygeorgiev-axway/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apigateway.md

 {
 "title": "Introduction to API Gateway",
   "linkTitle": "API Gateway",
-"weight":"20",
+  "weight": "20",
   "date": "2020-04-14",
   "description": "API Gateway manages, delivers, and secures enterprise APIs, applications, and consumers."
 }
 ## API Gateway is core infrastructure

 API Gateway does for APIs what the application server does for applications.
 This API Gateway role as core application infrastructure is shown as follows: